eclipse-kuksa/kuksa-common/vss/README.md

-# KUKSA.val VSS handling
+# KUKSA VSS Data

 ## Introduction

-KUKSA.val is adapted to use Vehicle Signals Specification as defined by COVESA.
+KUKSA is adapted to use Vehicle Signals Specification as defined by COVESA.
 The ambition is to always support the latest released version available at the [COVESA VSS release page](https://github.com/COVESA/vehicle_signal_specification/releases).
 In addition older versions may be supported.
 This folder contains copies of all versions supported.